 Enacted in 2003, with the final standards passing in 2012, the federal Prison Rape Elimination Act (PREA) established a “zero-tolerance” policy for sexual harassment, sexual assault and rape in correctional facilities.
 PREA’s guiding principle is that “rape is not part of the punishment” that should be imposed on people who are incarcerated.
 PREA works to prevent and respond to sexual violence in a coordinated victim-centered and trauma informed manner.

 Sexual violence affects underserved populations at disproportionate rates.
 It is essential to acknowledge the importance of culturally responsive services for marginalized communities, including LGBTQIA+ survivors, survivors with disabilities, and survivors of color.
 There must be a continuous effort to understand the unique experiences of survivors that come from underserved communities.
-For resources on underserved populations and information on cultural humility, click the link below.
+For resources on underserved populations, click the link below.